 - Set the desired value for the threshold in the field under the option name.

 The following screenshot shows a chart with a threshold line:

 In the previous screenshot, the threshold is set to 7500 and refers to the right Y-axis.

 Setting the chart mode

 A chart's widget type determines the possible display styles.
 For example, you can display multiple time series by individual lines or by stacked bars.
-You can use the Chart mode option to refine how the data are displayed.
+To refine how the data are displayed, you can use the Chart mode option.
 For example, if you have selected a line chart, you can view the individual time series or you can view statistical measures such as the mean and moving average.

 There are three possible chart modes, though not all of them are available for every widget type: